 Ideal Time to Visit Valparai

-The best time to visit Valparai Hill Station would be between the month of September and March when the climate is pleasant and cool.
+The best time to visit Valparai Hill Station is from September to March, when the climate remains cool and pleasant.

 Yellagiri is a small and popular hill station in Vellore District of Tamil Nadu.
 It dates back to the British colonial days and in the recent past has developed to be a full-fledged tourist spot.
 Travel through 14 hairpin bends leads you to the majestic Yellagiri Hills, situated at an altitude of 1410 meters, amidst four mountains and well known for its salubrious climate throughout the year.